 Not included: Travel to and from Knoxville, TN, alcoholic beverages, guide gratuities and travel insurance

 This trip is suitable for any woman who either enjoys hiking or is new to hiking and wants to learn in a safe and fun environment.
 While the trail ups and downs are not huge (i.e less than 1000 feet at a time), they are continuous and there is little flat.
+You will be hiking to the Charit Creek Lodge (about 1.1 miles) with your overnight gear for 2 nights.
 A rating of 3 requires aerobic conditioning, such as walking vigorously up hills, jogging, cross country skiing or stair stepping for 30 - 45 minutes at least 3 - 4 times a week.
 There are typically 4 to 6 hours of daily activity.
-Rating: 1 2 5
+Rating: 1 2 4 5

 This trip combines hiking with an immersion into the uniqueness of this fascinating area - there is no better way to understand these two parks than by staying in the midst of them and exploring by foot.
 Hikes are moderate in terms of length and elevation gain, and it is an excellent trip for beginner to experienced hikers who like to immerse themselves in their trips.